Joe Perry (musician): Continued success of Aerosmith and solo albums (2000–present)

 In 2019, Perry joined Aerosmith for a residency in Las Vegas called "Aerosmith: Deuces are Wild", a reference to both Las Vegas casino gambling and the band's 1994 single of the same name.
-The band will play 50 shows during the months of April 2019 through June 2020 at the Park Theater.
+The band's residency lasted from April of 2019 to February of 2020 at the Park Theater.
 Interspersed in the middle of the residency in July and August 2019, the band performed at a festival in Minnesota and played a total of nine shows spread across three MGM venues in Maryland, New Jersey, and Massachusetts.